-Hopewell, MO
+MCL Tear Hopewell, MO

-Hopewell, MO
+MCL Tear Hopewell, MO

 Our expert Hopewell, MO physical therapists deliver tailored care to support your MCL tear recovery and get you back to doing what you love.

-MCL Tear Treatment in Hopewell, MO
+MCL Tear Rehab in Hopewell, MO

 Anatomy of an MCL Tear

-The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), all working together to provide stability and mobility.
+The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), working in unison to ensure stability and mobility.
 Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability

-An MCL tear can compromise these functions, leading to pain, instability, and difficulty with movement.
+An MCL tear may impair these functions, causing pain, instability, and challenges in movement.

 MCL Tear Treatment & Rehab in Hopewell, MO | Physical Therapy for Knee Injuries Near Hopewell